How to Help a Meth Addict

 Given the serious health risks of meth addiction, it is important to have the conversation early.
 You may just save the life of someone you love.

 With its powerful and quickly delivered high, methamphetamine is considered to be one of the most highly addictive of street drugs.
 It acts as a stimulant within the body, which means that it:

 - Speeds up various processes in the body.

 - Increases alertness.

 - Decreases sleep behavior.

-Many addictive substances, including methamphetamine, manipulate the levels of the neurotransmitter dopamine.
+Many addictive substances, including methamphetamine, manipulate levels of the neurotransmitter dopamine.
 Increased dopamine activity may play a role in mediating a pleasurable, rewarding sensation whenever methamphetamine is used.
-This rewarding sensation compels the user to continue taking methamphetamine even in the face of negative consequences (a primary indicator of addiction) or choose using over other pleasurable activities or responsibilities.
+This rewarding sensation compels the user to continue taking methamphetamine, even in the face of negative consequences (a primary indicator of addiction) or choose use over other pleasurable activities or responsibilities.